Stamp Duty on Second Homes in UK Guide

 The higher stamp duty rate is applied to any property not used as the owner’s main residence.
 In other words, higher rates apply to holiday homes and buy to let properties.

-The table below shows stamp duty rates for main residences and second homes.
+The table below shows the new stamp duty rates for main residences and second homes.

 If you were buying the same property as a second home or a buy to let property then the cost of stamp duty would be: